Free Irish newspaper archives

 The British Library holds the single largest collection of Irish newspapers and other periodicals.
 This collection is more or less complete since 1826 but the Library also has an extensive archive of earlier publications.
 (The British Newspaper Archive is the online, pay-to-view arm of the Library.
 See 'Irish newspaper archives (Pay to view)' in the Related Pages box top right.)

-The British Library's newspaper collection is about to be relocated.
-This will involve transitional arrangements.
+The British Library's newspaper collection is no longer available at its long-time home in north London.
 See right hand column 'Latest News'.